multitudes/oldmultitudes.github.io/_posts/2019-04-09-About Generics.markdown

 > swift -- Safe, fast, and expressive general-purpose programming language

-Swift puts a high high focus on type

-safety and leveraging the compiler in

-order to produce more safe code that is

-less prone to runtime errors
-it lets us write code that is
+Swift puts a high high focus on type safety and leveraging the compiler in order to produce more safe code that is less prone to runtime errors and lets us write code that is more robust .

-more robust

-a big reason why

-this works in Swift is because of
+This works in Swift is because of generics.

-generics

 An array in Swift is implemented as a generic struct:

 ``` swift
 public struct Array<Element> {